 Withdrawal symptoms can develop within three days if used regularly and stopped abruptly – much quicker than the onset of withdrawal from some other opiates including oxycodone and hydrocodone.

 Heroin was first synthesized from morphine in 1874.
-Until 1910, heroin was marketed as a non-addictive cough suppressant and substitute for morphine.
+Until 1910, it was marketed as a non-addictive cough suppressant and substitute for morphine.
 The Harrison Narcotics Tax Act, passed in 1914, was meant to control the sale of heroin and other opiates.
-Heroin could be prescribed for medical purposes until 1924, when Congress banned the sale, import or manufacturing of heroin in the U.S. Most of the heroin consumed in the U.S. comes from Columbia, Mexico, Canada, Afghanistan and China.
+Heroin could be prescribed for medical purposes until 1924, when Congress banned the sale, import or manufacturing in the U.S. Most of it consumed in the U.S. comes from Columbia, Mexico, Canada, Afghanistan and China.
 Other top-producing countries include Thailand, Vietnam and Laos.